Four ways to get ahead of ear rots and mycotoxins

 Gibberella ear rot (Fig. 2) — deoxynivalenol (DON/vomitoxin) and zearalenone

-Cladosporium ear rot — none currently known
+Cladosporium ear rot — no mycotoxins currently known

-Nigrospora ear rot — none currently known
+Nigrospora ear rot — no mycotoxins currently known

 Penicillium ear rot — ochratoxin